March 17, 2022

 - Using a Clean Air Transportation Fringe Benefit

-The first report must be submitted by January 15, 2023.
-Learn more about reporting.
+- The first report must be submitted by January 15, 2023 to the District Department of Transportation through their reporting platform.

-If your organization chooses to provide a Clean Air Transportation Fringe Benefit, goDCgo can help you survey employees, provide effective commuter program recommendations, and provide templates to help promote the available benefit to your employees.
+If your organization chooses to provide a Clean Air Transportation Fringe Benefit, goDCgo can provide effective commuter program recommendations and provide templates to help promote the available benefit to your employees.
 Schedule a meeting with goDCgo or download our DC Parking Cashout Law Toolkit to get started.

 Transportation Demand Management (TDM) Plan